 What is a cambelt?

-The cambelt, or timing belt, is one of the most crucial bits of kit in the engine.
+The cambelt, or timing belt, is one of the most crucial parts in the engine.

-It’s a rubber belt with teeth that synchronises the rotation of the crankshaft and the camshaft.
+Made of composites such as Kevlar and polyurethane, it’s a belt with teeth that synchronises the rotation of the crankshaft and the camshaft.

 What does a cambelt do?